 That’s right, lasers have come to dentistry!
 These instruments enable our team to provide quick and easy gum treatments that don’t involve any incisions or sutures.
-They create a highly-concentrated beam of light which we can use to vaporize harmful bacteria and even remove infected tissue without causing any pain, bleeding, or post-treatment swelling.
+They create a highly-concentrated beam of light that we can use to vaporize harmful bacteria and even remove infected tissue without causing any pain, bleeding, or post-treatment swelling.
 They even allow us to perform cosmetic gum lifts to help patients dealing with a “gummy” smile.

 DIAGNOdent helps our team catch tooth decay as early as possible, meaning we can treat a tooth in danger of developing a cavity and prevent it from ever actually popping up.
 It uses a beam of light to scan the enamel that can find even the slightest indication of thinning, much smaller than anything that can be detected by a traditional exam.
 With this information, we can use conservative treatments to repair the enamel and help a patient avoid the need for a filling or crown.